QSFT/doradus-openshift-quickstart/README.md

 Doradus on OpenShift Quickstart
 ===============================

-This is a simple Red Hat OpenShift example that will deploy a simple single-instance Cassandra and Doradus (https://github.com/dell-oss/Doradus)
+This is a simple Red Hat OpenShift example that demonstrates how to deploy and use Doradus (https://github.com/dell-oss/Doradus) as an OpenShift cartridge.

 Running on OpenShift